BernardoMG/dev-reTHINK-Hackathon/3rd Challenge.md

 ## Task 2 (`estimation: 40 minutes`)

+### Task 2.1

 `Change XHyperty hyperty` - Inside `dev-hyperty` folder is the source code of each hyperty (`src` folder).
 The toolkit encodes everything in this folder.
-Each team should change the `generateCode(name)` method present in the `XHyperty.hy.js`.
+Each team should change the `generateCode(String name)` method present in the `XHyperty.hy.js` file.
+This method should generate a code, that will depend on the input, and a timestamp.
+Both should be returned.

+### Task 2.2

+`Restart toolkit` - Run again the `npm run start:browser` command to star the toolkit and check if everything is encoded correctly.
+You should not get any error in the terminal.

 ## Task 3 (`estimation: 15 minutes`)